astoilkov/p-signal/readme.md

 ## Alternatives

+For the past years I've experimented with different ways to cancel promises.
+Unfortunately, a perfect solution doesn't exist because the design of JavaScript asynchronicity has inherent problems.
+Here are two alternatives I was using before coming up with the idea of `p-signal`:

 **Cancelable promises.** [p-cancelable](https://github.com/sindresorhus/p-cancelable) and [Bluebird](https://github.com/petkaantonov/bluebird) are possible repos that you can use to work with the concept of cancelable promises.
 Note that Bluebird last release was in 2019.
-I was using cancelable promises before getting the idea about `pSignal` and it was a nice experience.
+I was using cancelable promises before getting the idea about `pSignal`, and it was a nice experience.

 **[CAF](https://github.com/getify/CAF).** An elegant way to solve this problem.
 I recommend it if your codebase is in JavaScript.
-For TypeScript, it isn't ideal because it can't be correctly typed and doesn't have built-in types.
+For TypeScript, it isn't ideal because it can't be correctly typed because it uses generators.